 Help at a Food Drive.

-Hold food drives or toiletry drives at your church, school, or club.
+Hold food drives or toiletry drives at your church, business, school, or club.

 Gather and cut wood with wood ministry team in the Fall.

 **Volunteer opportunities are currently very limited due to the pandemic**